MiriConf/miriconf-frontend/README.md

 ## Running a local dev environment with Tilt on Windows

-Clone this repository as well as the Miriconf backend repository, make sure they are both in the same folder like below:
+Clone this repository as well as the [MiriConf Backend](https://github.com/MiriConf/miriconf-backend) repository, make sure they are both in the same folder like below:

 ```
 Documents